afontcu/afontcu.dev/content/blog/inversion.md

 slug: inversion
 ---

-When we think about the future, we tend to focus on things that will likely change.
-We like progress, shining new things.

 You know, everybody expected flying cars from this decade.
 We are gonna fail on this one, aren’t we?

 Anyway.
 What if we turned things upside down?